Manage and track spare parts and inventories across your entire IT operation with powerful spare parts management capabilities built in to Device42.

 Adding Part to Inventory

 After creating a Parts Model, actual Parts can be added via “Add new Part”.

 - From any Parts Model View screen (Main menu -> Datacenter -> Parts -> Model List and click on an existing part), click the “+ Add New Part” link at the bottom of the screen, in the “Parts” section:

-- Fill out the “Add Part” dialog that popped up with a part count, Serial # & Asset # (if available), Firmware Version, Assignment, part Location, and optionally a RAID Type, RAID Group, and a Description:
+- Fill out the “Add Part” dialog that popped up with a part count (number in inventory), Serial # & Asset # (if available), Firmware Version, Assignment, part Location, and optionally a RAID Type, RAID Group, and a Description:

 A few notes about the Add Part screen (above):